Heretic-oVirt/docs/Overview-eng.md

 The automated configuration (partly under development) that follows the installation step is based on Ansible playbooks (created by the installation on the support PC/VD under /usr/local/etc/hvp-ansible as well as in /etc/ansible/hosts and under /etc/ansible/group_vars) which perform (in addition to service steps such as the propagation of SSH keys and the retrieval of data on nodes, such as the number and size of available disks, to drive the subsequent logic) the following ordered steps:

 1. the gDeploy configuration file gets generated and used to create the shared storage layer based on Gluster (a corresponding interactive step is available through the Node Cockpit web interface) with an automated logic of disk choice in order to compose each one of the expected Gluster volumes (we support up to three disks on each server in order to create Gluster volumes dedicated to: oVirt Engine, other oVirt vms, ISO images, CTDB/NFS-Ganesha locking/clustering, CIFS/Windows file sharing and NFS/Unix file sharing; a further volume dedicated to Gluster-Block iSCSI/FCoE services will be added)
-2. effettuano l'installazione del Self Hosted Engine oVirt sul "Node 0" (analogo alla fase corrispondente disponibile tramite Node Cockpit)
+2. the oVirt Self Hosted Engine answers file gets generated and the installation performed on "Node 0" (a corresponding interactive step is available through the Node Cockpit web interface)
-3. configurano gli storage domain Gluster in oVirt (importando lo storage domain principale del Datacenter, azione che causa l'automatico riconoscimento dello storage domain del Self Hosted Engine e della vm Engine in esso contenuta)
+3. the Gluster storage domains get configured in oVirt (importing the Datacenter main storage domain, an action which causes the automatic addition of the Self Hosted Engine storage domain and subsequently of the Engine vm within)
-4. aggiungono al cluster oVirt i nodi rimanenti oltre il "Node 0"
+4. further nodes beyond "Node 0" gets added to the oVirt cluster
-5. configurano ed avviano i servizi CTDB, Samba e Gluster-NFS (a breve anche Gluster-block, mentre Gluster-NFS verrà in futuro sostituito da NFS-Ganesha) basati su volumi Gluster (qui sta una prima _eresia_: usare lo storage iperconvergente anche per file sharing e non solo per la virtualizzazione)
+5. configurano OVN sull'Engine e sui nodi (a breve creando anche un paio di reti interne isolate potenzialmente utili per motivi di sicurezza e/o di test)
-6. configurano gli storage domain NFS in oVirt (essendo esportati dagli IP virtuali gestiti da CTDB, necessitano del passo precedente come prerequisito)
+6. configurano ed avviano i servizi CTDB, Samba e Gluster-NFS (a breve anche Gluster-block, mentre Gluster-NFS verrà in futuro sostituito da NFS-Ganesha) basati su volumi Gluster (qui sta una prima _eresia_: usare lo storage iperconvergente anche per file sharing e non solo per la virtualizzazione)
-7. configurano OVN sull'Engine e sui nodi (a breve creando anche un paio di reti interne isolate potenzialmente utili per motivi di sicurezza e/o di test)
+7. configurano gli storage domain NFS in oVirt (essendo esportati dagli IP virtuali gestiti da CTDB, necessitano del passo precedente come prerequisito)
 8. creano virtual machine aggiuntive sull'infrastruttura oVirt (tutte da installare ex-novo tramite Kickstart dedicati analoghi ai precedenti; questa automazione è ancora in fase di realizzazione):
     1. un domain controller Active Directory con creazione automatizzata di un dominio ex-novo (seconda _eresia_: CentOS7 con pacchetto Samba preso da Fedora&nbsp;e ricompilato per attivare le funzioni di DC usando le librerie interne Heimdal ecc.)
     2. un printer server membro del dominio Active Directory di cui sopra